-Social Security: How to Boost Your Benefit by $800
+Social Security: How To Boost Your Benefit by $1,000

 According to the SSA, “if a worker begins receiving benefits before his/her normal or full retirement age, the worker will receive a reduced benefit.”
 It adds that a worker can choose to retire as early as age 62, but doing so may result in a reduction of as much as 30%.

-See: What You Need to Know About Social Security if You Plan to Retire Early

-Find: Nearly Half of Seniors Expect to Work After Retirement — But There Might Be a Better Option

-Assuming an average benefit amount of $1,500, this means your check could now be reduced to $1,050 if you retire at 62.
-Should you wait until 70, that check will be around $1,888, assuming average benefit and 8% year-over-year accrual beginning at full retirement age.
+Assuming an average benefit amount of $1,750, this means your check could be reduced to around $1,170 if you retire at 62.
+Should you wait until 70, that check will be around $2,170, assuming average benefit and 8% year-over-year accrual beginning at full retirement age.

 More From GOBankingRates

+Average Cost of Groceries Per Month: How Much Should You Be Spending?

+4 Reasons You Should Be Getting Your Paycheck Early, According to An Expert

-This article originally appeared on GOBankingRates.com: Social Security: How to Boost Your Benefit by $800
+This article originally appeared on GOBankingRates.com: Social Security: How To Boost Your Benefit by $1,000